bartosz-wozniak/UnixConsoleGame/README.md

 # UnixConsoleGame

-It is an UNIX compliant console applications that allows multiple client programs to connect simultaneously to a server program and play a game - drive their own taxi on a map.
+It is an UNIX compliant console applications (written in ANSI C) that allows multiple client programs to connect simultaneously to a server program and play a game - drive their own taxi on a map.
 Clients can gain or lose points based on specific conditions (ex. collisions or finishing a task).

 Application uses sockets and multithreading.